-During the design stage of any new plant and retrospectively for existing plant, a Hazard and Operability (HAZOP) and Hazard Identification (HAZID) studies should be carried out.
+During the design stage of any new plant Hazard and Operability (HAZOP) and Hazard Identification (HAZID) studies should be carried out.
 The HAZOP & HAZID techniques are used universally across high hazard industries as a method of identifying hazards and operability problems in new and existing plant.
-These processes are very important with any installation and particularly relevant when installing ground base pumps.

-Before a HAZOP/HAZID study is started, detailed information on the process should be available including:
+Before a HAZOP/HAZID study is started, detailed information on the process must be available including:

 - Up-to-date process flow diagram (PFD).

 - Process and instrumentation diagram (P&ID).

 - Detailed equipment specifications.

-- Construction materials.
+- Construction Materials.

-- Mass and energy balance.